LozioAlce/L1_AC/README.md

-I hope that someone will eventually flight testing it the real world
+I hope that someone will eventually flight testing it in the real world